-- the Company's overall working capital position was significantly improved because of the CCAA restructuring; - the Company has negotiated favourable payment terms with its vendors, thereby improving its working capital without the need for additional funding; - as at June 30, 2018, Stelco Inc. had approximately \$268 million available under the ABL credit facility; - the inventory monetization arrangement continues to provide Stelco Inc. liquidity on certain of its raw material purchases; - as at June 30, 2018, Stelco Holdings had a cash balance of approximately \$421 million, a portion of which could be made available to Stelco Inc. for general corporate purposes and working capital.
+- the Company's overall working capital position was significantly improved because of the CCAA restructuring; - the Company has negotiated favourable payment terms with its vendors, thereby improving its working capital without the need for additional funding; - as at September 30, 2018, Stelco Holdings had a cash balance of \$347 million and \$299 million available under the assetbased lending facility. - the inventory monetization arrangement continues to provide Stelco Inc. liquidity on certain of its raw material purchases.